materpillar/capella-icons-svg/README.md

 | Grad color center | fdfcfaff        | fdfcfaff        | fdfcfaff        | fdfcfaff        |
 | Grad color edge   | d0ab84ff        | d0ab84ff        | d0ab84ff        | d0ab84ff        |

+FunctionalChain uses the same properties for Stroke and Fill, but the dimensions have been adapted.
+The FunctionalChain.svg is 64px x 95px

 Font not transformed for:

 |                      | OA                   | SF, LF, PF           |